Breast Cancer Awareness: The Risk of Missed Health Screenings

 - Being overweight or obese after menopause: the risk of breast cancer after menopause is higher for women who gained weight as an adult, but the risk before menopause is actually lower in women who are obese.

-- Alcohol consumption: women who have 2 to 3 drinks a day have about a 20% higher risk than non-drinkers.
+- Alcohol consumption: women who have two to three drinks a day have about a 20% higher risk than non-drinkers.

-Nutrition for Longevity is more than meal kits.
+Nutrition for Longevity is more than a supplier of custom meal plans.
 We truly believe in curating food that is medicine.
 We follow the Pillars of Longevity that help achieve balance in life backed by three decades of science and research.
 We encourage daily physical activity along with other healthy habits to help build a lifestyle that reduces the risk factors that can lead to chronic disease.